-High Country Audubon Society covers Avery, Ashe, Alleghany, Watauga, and Wilkes counties and is designed to encourage beginning birders and experts alike to engage in conservation, education, and research for the benefit of the birds of western North Carolina.
+High Country Audubon Society covers Avery, Ashe, Alleghany, Watauga, and Wilkes counties and is designed to encourage beginning birders and experts alike to enjoy birds and bird-watching and to engage in conservation, education, and research for the benefit of the birds of western North Carolina.

 The High Country Audubon Society (HCAS) meets at 6:30 p.m.